rust-lang/bors/README.md

 | `--cmd-prefix`     | `CMD_PREFIX`         | @bors       | Prefix used to invoke bors commands in PR comments.       |

 ### Special branches
-The bot uses the following two branch names for its operations.
+The bot uses the following branch names for its operations.

+#### Try builds
 - `automation/bors/try-merge`
   - Used to perform merges of a pull request commit with a parent commit.
   - Should not be configured for any CI workflows!
 - `automation/bors/try`
   - This branch should be configured for CI workflows corresponding to try runs.

+#### Auto builds
+- `automation/bors/auto-merge`
+  - Used to merge PR with the latest base branch commit.
+  - Should not be configured for any CI workflows!
+- `automation/bors/auto`
+  - This branch should be configured for CI workflows that need to run before merging to the base branch.

-The two branches are currently needed because we cannot set `try-merge` to parent and merge it with a PR commit atomically using the GitHub API.
+The merge and non-merge branches are needed because we cannot set branches to parent and merge them with a PR commit atomically using the GitHub API.

 ### GitHub app